ROUND DANCING — CHOREOGRAPHED BALLROOM

 1a,2,3a,4;

-In closed position, forward on the lead (woman back), turning a quarter left face.
-On the "a," step side on the inside edge of the trail foot, ball, partial weight.
+In closed position, forward on the lead foot (woman back), turning a quarter left face.
+On the "a," step side on the inside edge of the trail foot and with slight L sway, ball, partial weight.
 On the "2" close lead to trail foot.
-The second turn is: bk turn quarter lf/sd, cl to face reverse; In closed position, line, left turn to face center, whisk right, left turn to reverse, whisk right, left turns back to line again.
+The second turn is: bk turn quarter LF/sd w/ slight R sway, cl to face RLOD; In closed position, line, left turn to face center, whisk right, left turn to reverse, whisk right, left turns back to line again.

 Reverse Turn